 Offers of employment will be contingent upon satisfactory verification of applicant information including a background check.
 Potential hires must complete and sign a release authorizing Heal the Bay to complete this step.

 Heal the Bay is an equal opportunity employer and actively recruits to promote diversity in our workforce.

-Heal the Bay is a regional environmental nonprofit organization dedicated to making Santa Monica Bay and Southern California coastal waters safe and healthy for people and marine life.
+Heal the Bay is a regional environmental nonprofit group dedicated to making coastal waters and watersheds of greater Los Angeles safe, healthy, and clean.
 Progress toward the mission is achieved by effectively combining the use of science, advocacy, community outreach, and public education to create positive change in our local environment.

 The Beach Water Quality Modeler position would develop and implement ‘Nowcast’ models of beach water quality at beaches around the State of California as part of Heal the Bay’s Beach Report Card program.
 The Beach Water Quality Modeler will be the lead technical researcher/modeler on a State funded project to extend ‘Nowcasting’ to approximately 25 beaches over a three year period.
 The modeler will be responsible for optimizing and calibrating multiple linear regression (MLR) models of beach water quality.
 This will require interfacing and networking with beach managers across the state, as well as our project collaborators at Stanford University and UCLA.